tbouteiller/chat-app/README.md

 # Chat-App

-I created a small React chat-app where users get sign in with a Google accounts and get authenticated through Firebases SDK.
-From here, users can post message, see other user's posts, and delete their own message.
+I created a small React chat-app where users sign in with a Google accounts and get authenticated through Firebase's SDK.
+From here, users can post messages, delete their own message, and see other user's posts.

 I incorporated the following into this project: